peterpih/04_EDA_Assignment_1/README.md

 ## Exploratory Data Analysis Assignment 1
-This is repository contains the necessary .R programs and data for the first assignment of the Exploratory Data Analysis course.
+This is repository contains the .R programs and data necessary for the completion of the first programming assignment in the Exploratory Data Analysis course.

 ### The Assignment

-The assignment consists of 4 programs which produce 4 plots.
+The assignment consists of 4 programs which produce 4 plots:

 plot1.R produces plot1.png
 plot2.R produces plot2.png